-See the earlier section on DataNucleus enhancer for details of the contents of the pom.xml.
+See the section in DataNucleus enhancer for details of the contents of the pom.xml.
 Chances are it is already set up from running the HelloWorld or the SimpleApp archetype.

 Then, tell DataNucleus to use the project classpath:

 When the enhancer runs, it will print out to the console: